What is Open Table?

 How is Open Table different to a soup kitchen?

 The idea is simple — free food.
-Open Table is a community feast — an opportunity to sit down to a meal together, strengthen communities and redistribute food waste.
+What we do can be seen as a kind of soup kitchen, but we prefer not to think of it as a service.
+Open Table is a community feast — an opportunity to meet all kinds of neighbours, strengthen communities and redistribute food waste.

 How can I get involved?